Blog

 A residential tenancy agreement is a contract between you and your tenant(s).
 It sets out, clearly and without room for misinterpretation, what is expected of the landlord and the tenant, and the length of the agreement between both parties.
 It also explains what they can do if the other person doesn’t uphold their agreement.

-Without one in place, landlords and tenants have no written record of their contract.
+Without one in place, landlords and tenants have no written record of their contract, when the tenancy started and how much the rent amount is.
 This leaves them with fewer legal options if a dispute occurs.
-Rental agreements are about protecting the legal rights of both parties and everyone benefits from having one in place.
+Rental agreements are about protecting the legal rights of both parties, and everyone benefits from having one in place.

 What is an Assured Shorthold Tenancy?

-The majority of private rented sector (PRS) landlords will use an Assured Shorthold Tenancy (AST), which is the default legal category of residential tenancy in England (Wales is changing to this soon, while Scotland uses Private Residential Tenancy agreements).
+The majority of private rented sector landlords use an Assured Shorthold Tenancy (AST), which is currently the default legal category of residential tenancy in England.
+In Wales this was changed to a standard occupation contract on 1 December 2022 under the Renting Homes (Wales) Act 2016, while Scotland uses Private Residential Tenancy agreements.

-There are other kinds of tenancies, but since the majority are ASTs we’ll focus this article on them.
-Certain kinds of properties, such as HMOs, may also have different tenancy agreement requirements.
+There are other kinds of tenancies, but since the majority are ASTs we’ll focus this article on them for now, until things change in 2025.
+Certain kinds of properties, such as HMOs, may also have different tenancy agreement requirements but basically, the agreement is the same.
+See our guide to HMO tenancy agreements for more information.

 The basic principle is that, provided the tenant complies with the terms of the contract, their tenancy is protected for the agreed period.
 Once this period is over, the landlord is entitled to get their property back.

 ASTs can only be used by private landlords or housing associations and the landlord can’t live in the property that they’re renting.
-The rent has to be above £250 a year and below £100,000.
+The rent must be above £250 a year and below £100,000.
 GOV.UK has more detailed information on the criteria for ASTs on their website.

 What does a tenancy agreement need to include?